 - Generate commitment and passion for the practice of nursing.

-The Master of Science in Nursing Program at Tusculum College will prepare individuals to assume professional and advanced practice nursing roles and positions through educational experiences that are built upon previous nursing preparation and knowledge of the arts and sciences.
+The Master of Science in Nursing Program will prepare individuals to assume professional and advanced practice nursing roles and positions through educational experiences that are built upon previous nursing preparation and knowledge of the arts and sciences.
 The program will create an atmosphere in which individuals can develop the knowledge, skills and attitudes consistent with professional values and evidence-based care.

-The nursing faculty affirms the mission, vision and core values of Tusculum College.
-In addition to the College’s core values, the nursing faculty holds the following values and beliefs as foundational for educating master’s prepared nurses.
+The nursing faculty affirms the mission, vision and core values of Tusculum University.
+In addition to the university’s core values, the nursing faculty holds the following values and beliefs as foundational for educating master’s prepared nurses.
 Further, these beliefs guide interactions with students, patients, colleagues, healthcare professionals, and the public as well as providing the framework for preparing graduates to practice in the changing and complex social, political, economic and healthcare environments.

 Person: A unique individual, possessing dignity and worth, which is in constant interaction with the environment.
 A person is composed of physical, psychological, socio-cultural, developmental and spiritual dimensions, but when examined as a whole, is more than the sum of the parts.
 The term “person” incorporates the concepts of learner, self, individual, family, group, community and population.